VY-THAI/VY-THAI/README.md

-- 👋 Hi, I’m Vy Thai (pronounce my First name as the simple letter V)
+- 👋 Hi, I’m Vy Thai (Please pronounce my First name as the simple letter "V")
 - 👀 I’m interested in Data Analysis, focusing on Digital Marketing and Business Sales Development
 - 🌱 I’m currently learning MSc of Information Technology, majoring in Data Analyst and minoring in Information system and Enterprise Architecture
 - 💞️ I’m looking for Internship/Part-time jobs and looking to collaborate on data-driven projects